-With an estimated 4,000 jobs due to be created by the end this year, the supermarket Aldi has been having a big growth spurt this year.
+With Aldi announcing they are to recruit 6,000 new staff across the UK, the supermarket Aldi has been having another big growth spurt this year.

 If you’ve been thinking about working for a supermarket, and Aldi in particular, you may have been wondering what it’s like to work in one of their stores?